On this page

-Process optimisation means looking for ways to improve the energy and/or materials efficiency and productivity of a business’s processes.
+Process optimisation means looking for ways to improve the energy and materials efficiency, and productivity of a business’s processes.
 The objective of process optimisation is to reduce process cycle times, reduce wastage, improve the quality of products or services, and reduce costs.
 Process optimisation could involve actions from plant re-layout based on improving material flow and productivity, to redesigning a process line to eliminate or reduce process wastage or energy used.

 Process optimisation doesn’t only apply to manufacturing businesses, the majority of businesses have processes and operations that can be improved and made more efficient.
 For service industries this can involve improvements to customer focus, gaining control over process complexity, and improving performance and response times for targeted services or processes.
 It could mean changing the ways things are done; reducing the amount of handling involved; reducing delay times; or introducing smarter systems to manage operations.